lukso-network/docs/docs/learn/smart-contract-developers/create-lsp7-token.md

 :::info

-You can only set one file as `VerifiableURI` for a token.
+You can only set one file link as `VerifiableURI` for a token.
 This file will include all the data and media references.
 If you want to update individual properties, please get the latest contents of a contract's storage key, modify specific properties, and re-upload the full file.
 This can then be used to edit the storage by calling the `setData()` function.

 :::